-We recommend that the District evaluate the procedures and policies needed for the MPSU program.
+We recommend that the District evaluate the procedures and policies needed for the MPSU program as well as any other employee reimbursements.
 Documented policies and procedures should be created outlining responsibilities for tracking amounts owed and collections, process for forgiveness and process for collecting amounts owed.
 The District should also create a comprehensive listing of all amounts owed by employees related to specific programs.
 Lastly, we recommend that the District evaluate all payroll deductions related to the program and maintain documentation related to scholarships and cancelled tuition debt to verify that payroll deductions are occurring for all applicable participants.